-Issue/Design Element: Utilities and Facilities Requirement: Residential Design Codes Clause 6.4.6 C6.3 Clothes Drying Area - To be provided Applicants Proposal: No Clothes Drying Area Shown Design Principles: Residential Design Codes Clause 6.4.6 P6 P6 External location of storeroom, rubbish collection/bin areas, and clothes drying areas where these are: convenient for residents; The big and a stage of the stage of th rubbish collection areas which can be accessed by service vehicles; screened from view; and able to be secured and managed.
+Issue/Design Element: Utilities and Facilities Requirement: Residential Design Codes Clause 6.4.6 C6.3 Clothes Drying Area - To be provided Applicants Proposal: No Clothes Drying Area Shown Design Principles: Residential Design Codes Clause 6.4.6 P6 P6 External location of storeroom, rubbish collection/bin areas, and clothes drying areas where these are: convenient for residents; rubbish collection areas which can be accessed by service vehicles; screened from view; and able to be secured and managed.
 Applicant justification summary: No Justification provided by applicant.
 Officer technical comment: Not supported.
 The applicant is required to provide clothes drying area/drying with each multiple dwelling proposed in the event the application is approved.